-License termination procedures for the closure or long-term management of facilities at the WNYNSC would be established under NRC operating license CSF-1.
-Currently the technical specifications and certain other portions of the NYSERDA license are in abeyance pending completion of the WVDP.
+License termination procedures for the closure or long-term management of facilities at WNYNSC would be established under NRC operating license CSF-1.
+Currently the technical specifications and certain other portions of NYSERDA's license are in abeyance pending completion of WVDP.